Charles Calvert (governor): Governor of Maryland

 Calvert was appointed Governor of Maryland in around 1720, sent to advance the interests of his Calvert relatives, who had recently regained control of the colony of Maryland which had been confiscated by the Crown following the events of the Glorious Revolution in 1688.
 Among the reasons for his appointment were his loyalty to the Crown, his desire to live permanently in Maryland, and above all else his presumed loyalty to the family interest.
 Calvert was a pragmatic man not given to ostentation.
 His opening speech to the Assembly was brief, inviting the delegates "to let time and my actions show" that his governorship would serve the interests of the colony.

 According to Aubrey Land, his mission was initially "soothing tempers and making peace".
 He laboured to strike an acceptable balance between the interests of the Maryland colonists and those of the Lord Proprietor, and in addition to manage relations with the local Algonquian tribes.
 To this end Calvert entered into negotiations with the tribal chiefs of the Seneca, Tuscarora and Shawnee Indians.

 Calvert replaced as Governor the Protestant Thomas Brooke, whose "malicious designs" he had been sent to bring to an end.
 Early on he worked to reassert the Proprietary interest and prerogative against the privileges of the colonists as set out in the Maryland Charter.
 He also worked to ease tensions between the propriety government and its subjects.
 In a speech in 1725 he suggested that their differences might be of a devilish nature:

 I am afraid some Evil Spirits walk among us and it would be a matter of Great pleasure to such, to have your house [the people of Maryland] and mine [Lord Baltimore] att Variance, but for my own part, I defy the Devill and his Works to do it.

 Marriage

 As governor of the Province, Calvert was an eligible bachelor.
 He took as his wife Rebecca Gerard (1708-1734/35) a landed heiress from Maryland, who was just sixteen when the couple were married on November 21, 1722 by the rector of Queen Anne's parish, a marriage which "enlivened the whole winter season with entertainments for the new first lady", wrote Aubrey Land.
-She was an only child and on her marriage her property, a plantation near Queen Anne's Town in Prince George's County, passed to Captain Calvert.
+She was an only child and on her marriage her property, a slave plantation near Queen Anne's Town in Prince George's County, passed to Calvert's ownership.

 Calvert was an excellent horseman and promoted horse racing during his tenure as governor.
 When he died he left behind a thoroughbred worth 18 pounds sterling, a considerable sum at the time.